nunchistudio/hashibox/README.md

 - `arm64`

 **Notes about the environment:**
-- The Vagrant environment uses a lot of resources.
-1Go RAM per *client* nodes (x3) and 512Mo RAM per *server* nodes (x3).
-You should change these resources in the `Vagrantfile` accordingly to your machine.
 - To simplify the setup, ACL and TLS across Consul, Nomad, Vault, and Waypoint are not configured.
 Feel free to make a pull request to support it.
 - Only Vault *server* is leveraged.
 Vault agents in *client* mode are not setup